alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 - in [Internet Explorer 8](/docs/installation/supporting-internet-explorer-8.md), 9 and 10 - components do not need to look perfect
 - when your users [override colours in Windows, Firefox and Chrome](https://accessibility.blog.gov.uk/2018/08/01/supporting-users-who-change-colours-on-gov-uk/)

-## 4. Run our automated tests
+## 4. Run the automated tests

-In your project folder, run `npm start` to run our automated tests.
+In your project folder, run `npm test` to run the automated tests, including style linting.

 If a test fails, you should check your code for any errors, then fix any tests you need to.

 ## 5. Write new tests

-You should write new tests if you’ve done any of the following:

-- created a new component
+You should write new tests if you’ve created a new component, or changed the way a component works by:

-- changed or added to a component’s JavaScript code
+- changing or adding to its JavaScript code
-- changed or added to a component’s Nunjucks macro
+- changing or adding to its Nunjucks macro
-- created or updated a Sass mixin or function
+- creating or updating a Sass mixin or function

-If you’re not sure how to write new tests, ask a developer to help you or [contact us](https://design-system.service.gov.uk/#support).
+If you’re not sure how to write new tests, ask a developer on your team to help you or [contact us](https://design-system.service.gov.uk/#support).

 ### If you created a component

 Create the following files in the `src/govuk/components` folder:

-- `<COMPONENT>/<COMPONENT>.test.js` - to test functionality
+- `<COMPONENT>/<COMPONENT>.test.js` - to test functionality if the component uses JavaScript
 - `<COMPONENT>/template.test.js` - to test the Nunjucks macro

 Where `<COMPONENT>` is the name of the component you created.